 - Non lethal bird dispersal methods such as the bioacoustics method is applied by the use of appropriate portable systems, installed on the Follow-me vehicles.
-The use of pyrotechnics will be employed in the future at airports with a higher risk profile. - Habitat management and landscaping techniques that reduce the attractiveness to birds. - Monitoring bird populations and their movements on and off-airport. - Cooperation with the Hellenic Ornithological Society.
+The use of pyrotechnics will be employed in the future at airports with a higher risk profile. - Habitat management and landscaping techniques that reduce the attractiveness to birds. - · Monitoring of bird populations and their movements. - Cooperation with the Hellenic Ornithological Society and Archipelagos Institute of Marine Conservation.